Airborne Express Flight 827: Crew

-Rather than a captain, a first officer and a flight engineer, Flight 827 was crewed by two captains (one flying, one not flying/monitoring), and a flight engineer.
+Rather than a captain, a first officer and a flight engineer, Flight 827 was crewed by two captains (one flying, one monitoring), and a flight engineer.
 There were also three aircraft technicians on board.

-The captain who was the pilot not flying/pilot monitoring (though acting as pilot in command (PIC)) was 48-year-old Garth Avery, who had worked for Airborne Express since 1988 and had 8,087 flight hours, including 869 hours on the DC-8.
+The captain who was the pilot monitoring (though acting as pilot in command (PIC)) was 48-year-old Garth Avery, who had worked for Airborne Express since 1988 and had 8,087 flight hours, including 869 hours on the DC-8.
 He was seated in the right seat.
-Avery was also a flight instructor with Airborne Express.
+Avery was also the airline's Boeing 767 flight manager as well as a flight instructor.

-The captain who was the pilot flying (though acting as a co-pilot) was 37-year-old Keith Lemming, who had worked for Airborne Express since 1991 and had logged 8,426 flight hours, with 1,509 of them on the DC-8.
+The captain who was the pilot flying (though acting as a co-pilot) was 37-year-old William "Keith" Leming, who had worked for Airborne Express since 1991 and had logged 8,426 flight hours, with 1,509 of them on the DC-8.
 He was seated in the left seat.
-Lemming had previously been a pilot for Trans World Airlines.
+Leming was the manager of Airborne Express' DC-8 flight standards (the position previously having been held by Captain Avery) and had previously been a pilot for Trans World Airlines.

-The flight engineer was 52-year-old Terry Waelti who, like captain Avery, had been with Airborne Express since 1988.
+The flight engineer was 52-year-old Terry Waelti who, like Captain Avery, had been with Airborne Express since 1988.
 Waelti had 7,928 flight hours, including 2,576 hours on the DC-8.
+He was also a DC-8 examiner designated by the Federal Aviation Administration (FAA).
+Waelti had previously served in the United States Air Force (USAF) and was one of the USAF's first flight engineers to be qualified on the Boeing E-4B.

 The three technicians were 48-year-old Edward Bruce Goettsch, 39-year-old Kenneth Athey, and 36-year-old Brian C. Scully.
 Goettsch and Athey both worked for Airborne Express, while Scully worked for TIMCO.

 Accident

-Initially, Flight 827 had been scheduled to depart on December 16, but was delayed due to maintenance.
+Initially, Flight 827 had been scheduled to depart from Piedmont Triad International Airport on December 16, but was delayed due to maintenance.
 An attempt on December 21, (operated by the same crew) was cut short due to a hydraulic problem.
-Flight 827 finally departed at 17:40 Eastern Standard Time at nighttime on December 22, 1996, after being delayed due to additional maintenance.
+Flight 827 finally departed at 17:40 Eastern Standard Time (EST) at nighttime on December 22, 1996, after being delayed due to additional maintenance.
 The flight climbed to 9000 ft and then to 14000 ft.

-The aircraft was operating under instrument flight rules (IFR) and was to fly Northwest over New River Valley Airport's VOR, in Pulaski County, Virginia, then to Beckley, West Virginia, followed by other way points in Kentucky and Virginia, and then return to Greensboro.
+Flight 827 was operating under instrument flight rules (IFR).
+After departing Greensboro, the aircraft was to fly northwest over New River Valley Airport's VOR, in Pulaski County, Virginia, then to Beckley, West Virginia, followed by other way points in Kentucky and Virginia, and then return to Greensboro.
 The flight was expected to last two hours.

 Shortly after reaching 14000 ft, the aircraft experienced atmospheric icing, which was indicated when the cockpit voice recorder (CVR) recorded captain Lemming saying, "we're gettin' a little bit of ice here," and "probably get out of this," at 17:48:34 and 17:48:37 respectively.